 Woodbury Leadership Academy Admissions Policy: Once a student has accepted a space in the school, sibling preference applies for other siblings in that family.
-Preference will also be given to staff member children who have completed an application.
-Students admitted to Woodbury Leadership Academy will be placed in the appropriate grade based on their age and previous schooling.
-Woodbury Leadership Academy will not accept a student for kindergarten unless they are at least five years old by September 1st of the school year in which they start kindergarten.
+Preference is given to staff member children who have completed an application.
+Students admitted to Woodbury Leadership Academy are placed in the appropriate grade based on their age and previous schooling.
+Woodbury Leadership Academy does not accept a student for kindergarten unless they are at least five years old by September 1st of the school year in which they start kindergarten.
 The Board of Directors Adopted Enrollment Policy #538 on August 12, 2014, and it can be found on the WLA website as a part of the policy manual.
-Minnesota State Law Woodbury Leadership Academy follows Minnesota Statutes 124D.10 (Subd.
+Woodbury Leadership Academy follows Minnesota Statutes 124D.10 (Subd.
 9) in its enrollment practices.
 The text of the law is provided below.